The Deep (novella): Background

 In 2017, Chicago Public Radio program This American Life aired an episode called “We Are in the Future” dealing with Afrofuturism, a cultural aesthetic, philosophy of science and philosophy of history that explores the developing intersection of African diaspora culture with technology.
 Show producer Neil Drumming also commissioned a song for the episode called “The Deep” from hip-hop group Clipping.
 According to the group, "The Deep" is an homage to Acid/Techno duo Drexciya, residing in the same mythological universe created for their music: "All of their records refer to a utopian underwater civilization founded by African mothers thrown overboard from slave ships.
 It’s like if Wakanda were Atlantis.
 We mashed that up with a few details from Parliament’s Motor Booty Affair album, as if they and Drexiya were writing about two different aspects of the same place."

 Saga Press senior editor Navah Wolfe became "transfixed" by the "stories that need to be told" in the album Clipping put out a short time later, which led to a Hugo Award nomination for Best Dramatic Presentation (short form).
 With the trio's blessings, she set out to find a writer to bring the story to life.
 She found the voice she was looking for in Rivers Solomon, who was already interested in much of what was in the material, including "diaspora and slavery, ecological devastation, memory and remembrance", the lyrics evoking African women drowned on the journey across the sea, of climate change and environmental destruction, of the passion of the ancestors and drive of the survivors:

 Solomon found the existing outline of the story well-suited for novel form, but still had to develop a main character to carry the story, with a unique voice and back story.
 This became Yetu, the protagonist, memory-keeper of her people.
-Clipping members Daveed Diggs, William Hutson and Jonathan Snipes were involved with the books development throughout, and are listed as co-authors.
+Clipping members Daveed Diggs, William Hutson and Jonathan Snipes were involved with the book's development throughout, and are listed as co-authors.
 Daveed Diggs narrates the audiobook.